Last Paycheck Laws: When Do I Get a Paycheck After Leaving a Job?

 State and Federal Last Paycheck Laws in General

-Most states have laws mandating how soon a departing employee must receive his or her final wages (see Final Paycheck Laws by State for details).
+Most states have laws mandating how soon a departing employee must receive his or her final wages.
 But even in those states that lack such laws, such as Mississippi and Georgia, federal law requires employers to issue a departing employee's final paycheck on or before the regular payday for the last pay period.

 Some states have laws requiring payment to departing employees on the next scheduled payday, which is in alignment with federal laws, while several states mandate immediate pay upon discharge or on the next business day.